realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 # Library Application Details

-You can find the sample Library App in the App2 folder, along with some tests to show functionality.
+You can find the sample Library App in the `LibraryApp` package, along with some tests to show functionality.

+- You can Run the sample `Library Application` from Markdown in IntelliJ:
+- Click play (in IntelliJ): `LibraryAppTest` is in the `test/java/.../LibraryAppTest/` package
+- Click play (in IntelliJ): `LibraryApp` is in the `src/main/.../jpages/LibraryApp/` package

 ## Architecture